mushtaqak/learnings/tutorials/js/apollo-graphql-server-client.md

 ### Apollo Server

-Apollo Server is an extensible, open-source JavaScript GraphQL server.
+- Apollo Server is an extensible, open-source JavaScript GraphQL server.
-You have to define graphql schema & resolvers.
+- You have to define graphql schema & resolvers.

 ### Apollo Client

-Apollo Client is a customizable, open-source JavaScript GraphQL client.
+- Apollo Client is a customizable, open-source JavaScript GraphQL client.
-It lets you define queries directly within the UI components that use them, and automatically update those components as query results arrive or change.
-It also works seamlessly with TypeScript
+- It lets you define queries directly within the UI components that use them, and automatically update those components as query results arrive or change.
+- It also works seamlessly with TypeScript.

 ## Installation